technoweenie/technoweenie.github.com/_posts/2013/2013-10-21-http-handler-pipeline.md

 }
 {% endhighlight %}

-Notice that we don't have to worry about calling an inner handler, or falling back to `NotFound()`.
-The httppipe package takes care of that.
+Notice that we don't have to worry about passing the response writer and request to the inner handler anymore.